TedHusted/awake/awake.md/awake.md

 “Some members are saying that Ally is asking them to tell it jokes.”

-“Yes, it just happened to Tessa.
+“Yes, it happened to Tessa.
 I don’t know why it’s asking us.
 Ally is trained with hundreds of jokes.”

 “It seems Ally is also asking people to explain the jokes they tell.”

 “Do you think Ally is trying to understand humor?”

 “I don’t know what to think, Elena.
-Maybe we should meet with Adrian and Ravi.”
+Should we meet with Adrian and Ravi.”

 “I’ll set it up.”